pavandeore/pavandeore/README.md

 - 👨‍💻 All of my projects are available at [https://pavandeore.github.io](https://pavandeore.github.io)

-- 📝 I regulary write articles on [https://dev.to/pawandeore](https://dev.to/pawandeore)
+- 📝 I regulary write articles on [https://dev.to/pawandeore](https://dev.to/pawandeore) and [SeoStarClub](https://seostarclub.blogspot.com/)

 - 💬 Ask me about **HTML, CSS, Bootstrap And Javascript**